Conference ‘tracks’– Key interest areas (KIAs)

 Admissions and compliance (A&C)

-This KIA has a specific focus on the admission and recruitment of international students across all sectors.
+This KIA has a specific focus on the admissions, compliance and government policies and regulations for international students across all sectors.

 Business development and strategy (BD&S)

 This KIA focuses on the business, commercial and strategic aspects of international education, and relates to high level, comprehensive innovative or emerging international strategies at the institutional, organisational and sectoral levels.

 Topics covered under this KIA typically address: comprehensive internationalisation strategies; strategic approaches to identifying new business opportunities; entry strategies for new markets; innovative business practices; bi-and multi-lateral partnerships, including public/private partnerships; innovative management structures and approaches; cost evaluation, efficiency and productivity and optimising business return; embedding an entrepreneurial approach within business structures and fostering entrepreneurialism and a spirit of business innovation amongst professional staff; and the use of technology to achieve business objectives and to streamline business practices.
 This KIA also includes government policies and regulations relating to international students and international education in general.
 This includes local, state, national and international government initiatives and legislation, new directions, programs and resourcing.

 This KIA focuses on career readiness and graduate outcomes for students.

 Topics covered under this KIA typically include: innovations in engaging with alumni; professional skill acquisition; language competencies; transition to employment; employer expectations; graduate opportunities.

 This KIA focuses on sessions relating to the provision of intensive English language training for international students as well as to English language testing.